|

 The New Plymouth War Memorial is under

-done for such a city.
-There is no public accord the fallen in the 1st
+done for a city this size and quality.
+There is no public visual accord

 or 2nd World Wars.
 The Boar War yes.